Unmanned surface vehicle: Military applications

-The military usage of uncrewed ships in the form of a Fire ship dates back to ancient times.
+The military usage of uncrewed ships in the form of a fire ship dates back to ancient times.

-USVs were used militarily as early as the 1920s as remote controlled target craft, following the development of the 'DCB's in World War One.
+USVs were used militarily as early as the 1920s as remote controlled target craft, following the development of the DCBs in World War One.
 By World War II they were also being used for minesweeper purposes.

 Military applications for USVs include powered seaborne targets and minehunting, as well as surveillance and reconnaissance, strike operations, and area denial or sea denial.
 Various other applications are also being explored.
 Some commercial USVs may utilize COLREGs-compliant navigation.

 In 2016 DARPA launched an anti-submarine USV prototype called Sea Hunter.
 Turkish firm Aselsan produced ALBATROS-T and ALBATROS-K moving target boats for the Turkish Naval Forces to use in shooting drills.
 Turkey's first indigenously developed armed USV (AUSV) is the ULAQ, developed by Ares Shipyard, Meteksan Defence Systems and Roketsan.
 ULAQ is armed with 4 Roketsan Cirit and 2 UMTAS.
 It completed its first firing test successfully on 27 May 2021.
 The ULAQ can be deployed from combat ships.
 It can be controlled remotely from mobile vehicles, headquarters, command centers and floating platforms.
 It will serve in missions such as reconnaissance, surveillance and intelligence, surface warfare, asymmetric warfare, armed escort, force protection, and strategic facility security.
 Ares Shipyard's CEO says that very different versions of ULAQ equipped with different weapons are under development.
 Its primary user will be Turkish Naval Forces.

 In addition, military applications for medium uncrewed surface vessels (MUSVs) include fleet intelligence, surveillance, reconnaissance and electronic warfare.
 In August 2020, L3Harris Technologies was awarded a contract to build an MUSV prototype, with options for up to nine vessels.
 L3Harris subcontracted Swiftships, a Louisiana-based shipbuilder, to build the vessels, with displacement of about 500 tons.
 The prototype is targeted for completion by end of 2022.
 It is the first uncrewed naval platform programme in this class of ships, which will likely play a major role in supporting the Distributed Maritime Operations strategy of the U.S. Navy.
 Earlier, Swiftships partnered with University of Louisiana in 2014 to build the Anaconda (AN-1) and later the Anaconda (AN-2) class of small USVs.

-On 13 April 2022, the US sent unspecified "uncrewed coastal defense vessels" to Ukraine amid the 2022 Russian invasion of Ukraine as part of a new security package.
+On 13 April 2022, the US sent unspecified "uncrewed coastal defense vessels" to Ukraine amid the Russo-Ukrainian war as part of a new security package.